Advancing a Promising Treatment for Chronic Pain

 What is UW PEARL?

-- We work closely with the Hackett Hemwall Patterson Foundation (HHPF), an international leader in the practice and teaching of clinical prolotherapy, and collaborate with the HHPF on annual prolotherapy education and research conferences.
+- We work closely with the sibling organizations Hackett Hemwall Patterson Foundation (HHPF) and the International Association of Regenerative Therapy (IART), international leaders in the practice and teaching of clinical prolotherapy, and collaborate with both organizations in annual prolotherapy education and research conferences.

 - We have published numerous scientific reports on the effectiveness of prolotherapy for osteoarthritis and tennis elbow.

-- While we have received federal, state and local funding to conduct this research, further efforts require additional support not available through granting organizations.
+- Members of UW PEARL have received federal, state and local funding to conduct this research; however, further efforts require additional support not available through granting organizations.
+Please consider a donation of any size.

 SEMINAL PAPER: Rabago D, Patterson JJ, Mundt M, Kijowski R, Grettie J, Segal NA, Zgierska A. Dextrose prolotherapy for knee osteoarthritis: a randomized controlled trial.
 Ann Fam Med.
 2013 May-Jun;11(3):229-37.
 PMID: 23690322.